SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-01-04-xna-to-the-sunburn-gaming-engine-and-beyond.markdown

 - [MonoGame](http://monogame.codeplex.com) – a raw XNA implementation allowing you to create games but you have to code everything yourself
 - [UnityXNA](https://github.com/mvi/UnityXNA) – a way to host your existing XNA projects (or new ones) and deploy them using the Unity3D engine, but without utilising the advanced features of that engine

-In both cases you are building your own “engine” per-se, doing your own physics and other such things.&nbsp; But what if there was an option, where you could have your cake and eat it, a way to have a full XNA implementation backed by a powerful lighting and rendering engine with plugins for physics and much much more.
+In both cases you are building your own “engine” per-se, doing your own physics and other such things.
+But what if there was an option, where you could have your cake and eat it, a way to have a full XNA implementation backed by a powerful lighting and rendering engine with plugins for physics and much much more.

 # Enter the SunBurn Gaming Engine.